puppetlabs/puppet-docs/source/puppet/6.0/resources_exec_windows.markdown

 Puppet does not support a shell provider for Windows, so if you want to execute shell built-ins (e.g. `echo`), you must provide a complete `cmd.exe` invocation as the command.
 (For example, `command => 'cmd.exe /c echo "foo"'`.)
 When using `cmd.exe` and specifying a file path in the command line, be sure to use backslashes.
 (For example, `'cmd.exe /c type c:\path\to\file.txt'`.)
 If you use forward slashes, `cmd.exe` will error.

-## The Optional PowerShell Exec Provider
+## The optional PowerShell exec provider

 An optional PowerShell exec provider is available as a plugin and is is particularly helpful if you need to run PowerShell commands easily from within Puppet.
 To use it, install: